gilbitron/staticus/content/docs/templates.md

 ---
-title: Templates
+title: Blade Templates
-category: creating-content
+category: templates
-sort: 7
+sort: 1
 ---

 Templates in Staticus are handled by Laravels Blade engine.
 To learn how to use Blade templates you should refer to the [Laravel Blade documentation](https://laravel.com/docs/9.x/blade).